 Galway Forest Lodge

-A pleasant hideaway, in a quiet location surrounded by tea plantations, beside the Forest Lodge Nature Reserve – a fantastic location for birders and nature enthusiasts.
+This lodge is a pleasant hideaway, in a quiet location surrounded by tea plantations, beside the Forest Lodge Nature Reserve – a fantastic location for birders and nature enthusiasts.
+Its 52 rooms all have en suite bathroom, and the communal areas ooze charm and homely hospitality.